Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, and independent study; units, exams, and grades; orientation; and housing.

 You will be placed into intensive Chinese language courses based on a language proficiency exam taken upon arrival.
 The courses focus on reading, writing, listening, and conversation in simplified standard Mandarin, Putonghua.

 Instruction is intensive.
 Class size average is between 10 and 20 students; some classes may be even smaller.
 Chinese tutors provide individual assistance and supplement classroom instruction.

 Chinese language study may be supplemented by a choice of one or two PKU courses taught in English from the PKU "On China Series" especially designed for international students.
 These courses focus on Chinese topics in politics, economics, business, society, culture, history, and the environment.
-The courses are taught by outstanding professors of Peking University and its partner universities.
-Open to both local and international students, each class is a chance to get a new perspective on Chinese studies and learn alongside students from throughout the world.
+The specific courses are usually announced about a month before the fall term begins.

 Regular PKU courses taught in Chinese are not open to students in this fall program.

 You are required to take a full-time course of study while abroad; 21 quarter/14 semester UC units required; the number of courses will vary depending on your Chinese langauge ability.

 The language courses in this program are intensive with lots of

 homework and class hours.
 Most students will not have enough time to

 engage in research or an internship for academic credit.
 Non-academic community